ykundin/at-first-sight/docs/en/05-interface-details.md

 ## Getting a theme using TypeScript

 Quite often, you may want to work with a theme not only at the CSS level, but also inside TypeScript code to get the user's currently selected theme or individual colors of his design theme.
-All this is also provided by Telegram and is described in the [official documentation] (https://core.telegram.org/bots/webapps#themeparams ).
+All this is also provided by Telegram and is described in the [official documentation](https://core.telegram.org/bots/webapps#themeparams).

 There is no need for this in this application, so I will limit myself to just a couple of code examples.